marinednadude/NOAA-PMEL-OME-LF-metazoan-COI-PCR-Protocol-BeBOP/NOAA-PMEL-OME-LF-metazoan-COI-PCR-Protocol-BeBOP.md

 - MIOP terms are listed in the YAML frontmatter of this page.
 - See <https://github.com/BeBOP-OBON/miop/blob/main/model/schema/terms.yaml> for list and definitions.

+### Making eDNA FAIR (FAIRe)

+- FAIRe terms are listed in the YAML frontmatter of this page.
+- See <https://fair-edna.github.io/download.html> for the FAIRe checklist and more information.
+- See <https://fair-edna.github.io/guidelines.html#missing-values> for guidelines on missing values that can be used for missing FAIRe or MIOP terms.

 ### Authors

+- All authors known to have contributed to the preparation of this protocol, including those who filled in the template.
+- Visit https://orcid.org/ to register for an ORCID.
+- Date is the date the author first worked on the protocol.

 | PREPARED BY | AFFILIATION | ORCID | DATE |
 | ------------- | ------------- | ------------- | ------------- |